-This may also include conducting a search with a credit reference bureau or contacting other firms involved in financial management regarding payment.
+This may also include conducting a search with a credit reference bureau.
+We will never make a search that leaves a record on you credit history without informing you first.
+We may use firms involved in financial management regarding payment.

 The data we collect about you may be transferred to, and stored at, a destination outside of the European Economic Area (“EEA”).
 It may also be processed by staff operating outside of the EEA who work for us or for one of our suppliers.
 Such staff may be engaged in, amongst other things, the provision of information you have requested.